A plethystic chain rule: An application

-where each $\Schur_\gamma$ is supported on $\beta_1\,|\alpha|$ columns.
-Here $d=|\alpha||\beta|$.
+where each $\Schur_\nu$ is supported on $|\lambda|\, \mu_1$ columns.
+Here $d=|\lambda||\mu|$.

-Now, if $|\alpha|=1$, then there is nothing to prove, so we can assume that $|\alpha|\geq2$.
-Moreover, the claim is also trivial if $\beta$ has length $1$ (i.e.\ $\beta=(\beta_1)$), so we can further suppose that $|\beta|>\beta_1$.
-Under these assumptions $\beta_1|\alpha|< d-1$ so that in the expression (\ref{eqn:prima entrata del pletismo}) we have at least one negative term, namely $-m\Schur_{d-1,1}$.
-But this contradicts the fact that a plethysm of Schur functions is always a \emph{positive} linear combination of Schur functions.
-Then in the expression (\ref{eqn:prima entrata del pletismo}) the coefficient $m$ must be zero and we are done.
+Now, if $|\lambda|=1$, then there is nothing to prove, so we can assume that $|\lambda|\geq2$.
+Moreover, the claim is also trivial if $\mu$ has length $1$ (i.e.\ $\mu=(\mu_1)$), so we can further suppose that $|\mu|>\mu_1$.
+Under these assumptions $|\lambda|\, \mu_1< d-1$ so that in the expression \eqref{eqn:prima entrata del pletismo} we always have the two terms $m\Schur_{(d)}-m\Schur_{(d-1,1)}$.
+If $m\neq0$, then there exists at least one negative term, which is in contradiction with Schur positivity of plethysms (\cite[Appendix~I.A]{Macdonald}).
+Therefore $m=0$ and the first statement is proved.